RCPCH Progress curriculum – resources on the safeguarding domain

 How paediatricians use this domain in their everyday practice

-Dr Alison Steele, RCPCH Officer for Child Protection and Named Doctor for Safeguarding Children at Great Ormond Street Hospital (GOSH), talks about how safeguarding is an integral part of paediatric management and links to a wider range of paediatric skills and domains.
+Dr Alison Steele, RCPCH Officer for Child Protection (2018 to February 2023) and Named Doctor for Safeguarding Children at Great Ormond Street Hospital (GOSH), talks about how safeguarding is an integral part of paediatric management and links to a wider range of paediatric skills and domains.
 She also explains how to develop and expand your safeguarding skills and evidence base.

 Adults that we know and trust to speak with about things that are going on in our lives